enso-org/enso/README.md

 <ul><ul>
     <b>Intelligent next steps suggestions.
 Build workflows in minutes instead of weeks.</b><br/>
     Enso analyses the data, suggests possible next steps, and displays related help and examples.
 It lets you build dashboards, RPA workflows, and apps.
 No coding required.
-Enso ships with a robust set of libraries, allowing you to work with local files, databases, HTTP services and other applications in a seamless fashion. <a href="https://enso.org">Learn more →<a/>
+Enso ships with a robust set of libraries, allowing you to work with local files, databases, HTTP services and other applications in a seamless fashion.
+  <br/><a href="https://enso.org">Learn more →<a/>
 </ul></ul>

 <img align="left" width="36px" src="https://github.com/google/material-design-icons/blob/master/src/content/link/materialiconsround/24px.svg">